This post may contain affiliate links. Please read our disclosure policy.

 However, flaxseed contains more omega-3 fatty acids (which provide a LOT of their health benefits), and they are fairly even when it comes to protein levels.
 Due to the additional fiber, chia seeds can help to make you feel slightly more fuller for longer.
 However, in general, there isn’t much of a difference between the two options.

 Lastly, I think I should probably mention that there can be a bit of a difference in price.
-Flaxseed (or linseed, as they are also called) are usually cheaper.
+Flaxseeds (or linseed, as they are also called) are usually cheaper.

 How To Make A Chia Egg

 When it comes to making a chia egg, the method is pretty identical to that of a flax egg.
 You need to mix chia seeds and water.

 The actual method couldn’t be much more straightforward, either.
 You basically just mix the two ingredients and wait for the magic to happen.
 Soon you’ll have a gelatinous, gooey substance similar in texture to regular eggs.